Optimizing Augmentation Pipelines for Speed

 However, for large batch training scenarios (e.g., 1280 images per batch when training ResNet-18 on RTX 4090), there's an important performance consideration for normalization:

-For large batches with standard normalization only, consider moving normalization to GPU and applying it to the entire batch at once using torchvision:
+For large batches where the only remaining step is per-channel mean/std normalization (same role as torchvision.transforms.Normalize, not nn.BatchNorm), consider applying that normalization on GPU to the entire batch at once using torchvision:

 # Albumentations pipeline (CPU) - exclude normalization